What are the Requirements to be a Surrogate?

-- Do not use tobacco and no exposure to second-hand tobacco use.
+Do not use tobacco and no exposure to second-hand tobacco use.
 Women must be tobacco-free for a minimum of 6 months before applying to the program.

 - Live in a surrogacy friendly state.
 Surrogacy is not legal in all states.
 If you reside in a state where surrogacy is risky or not legal, Growing Generations will not be able to accept your application.
-Those states are: Alaska, Arizona, Indiana, Louisiana, Michigan, Nebraska, and New York.
+Those states are: Alaska, Arizona, Indiana, Louisiana, Michigan, Nebraska, and Wyoming.
 In addition, if you are not a United States citizen, you must have a valid Green Card/Visa that is valid for the next three years.

 - Have no criminal history.
 Growing Generations does not accept surrogates who have been convicted of a felony or whose partner has been convicted of a felony.

 - Are financially stable.
 Surrogacy should not be a sole source of income for any woman interested in becoming a surrogate.
 As such, we do regular household income verification, and there can be no history of bankruptcy in the last year.

 All applications are considered on a case-by-case basis.
 This list is meant to serve as an insight, so you can understand what some of the requirements are to becoming a surrogate.
 Because Growing Generations invests such a large amount of time and resources into our application and screening process, we are proud to boast a quick match to transfer timeline and an extensive record of success stories.